The Significance of Multi-Factor Authentication (MFA)

 Understanding Multi-Factor Authentication

 MFA refers to a security approach that requires users to provide multiple pieces of evidence to verify their identity.
 These factors typically fall into three categories: something you know, something you have, and something you are.
-By combining these factors, MFA ensures a higher level of security compared to traditional password-based authentication.
+By combining these factors, MFA ensures a higher security level than traditional password-based authentication.

 Defining Multi-Factor Authentication